-- Advertisement to recruit funded personnel - Equipment usage fees supported by usage logs - · Books, training manuals and videos for direct service providers - Costs of performing background checks and other employment screening requirements, including costs of determination of suitability to interact with participating minors. - Utilities and security for the space used by the program whether owned, rented, or donated - Rental of office space or project performance site - Printing and distribution of brochures and similar announcements describing the direct services available and how they may be obtained.
+- Emergency Victim Assistance costs, including but not limited to food, clothing, rental assistance, security deposits, utilities, and other costs incidental to a client's victimization - If Emergency Financial Assistance is included in the budget, please upload to the Operating Expenses page a copy of the agency's written policy and procedure covering how such funds are applied for by clients, tracked, and distributed. - Advertisement to recruit funded personnel - Equipment usage fees supported by usage logs - Books, training manuals and videos for direct service providers - · Costs of performing background checks and other employment screening requirements - Utilities and security for the space used by the program whether owned, rented, or donated - Rental of office space or project performance site - Printing and distribution of brochures and similar announcements describing the direct services available and how they may be obtained.
 All printed materials supported by grants funds must contain an acknowledgment of support using the following or comparable footnote: "This project [is being] [was] supported, in whole or in part, by subaward number [enter subaward number] awarded to [name of subrecipient] through the Commonwealth of Kentucky, Justice and Public Safety Cabinet by the U.S. Department of the Treasury.
-The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Commonwealth of Kentucky, Justice and Public Safety Cabinet or the U.S. Department of the Treasury." - Office supply line items can include consumable items, e.g., postage, paper, pens, notepads, staples, etc. - Computers, tablets, printers, and other similar units with a unit price of less than \$5,000, regardless of useful life
+The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Commonwealth of Kentucky, Justice and Public Safety Cabinet or the U.S. Department of the Treasury." - Supplies, whose line items shall only include consumable items, e.g., postage, paper, pens, notepads, staples, etc. - Reasonable costs for technology, furniture and other similar units with a unit price of less than the lower of \$5,000 or the applicant's capitalization threshold, regardless of useful life - Audit costs are allowable, but must be allocated according to the percentage of the total agency budget that VOCA funding represents - Federally negotiated indirect cost rate agreement OR de minimis rate for indirect costs